 - □ Travel toothbrush and paste

 - □ Baby wipes

 - Great to use as a "mini shower" and general hygiene.
-Bring 1-2wipes per day on trip.
+Bring 1-2 wipes per day on trip.

 - □ Chapstick

-- □ Women: Feminine hygiene products
+- □ Women: Feminine Hygiene Products

-- · Trip environments can cause an unpredictable cycle.
-You can also bring panty liners to help with personal hygiene.
+- The trip environment can cause an unpredictable cycle.
+You can also bring some panty liners to help with personal hygiene.

-- □ Personal products to avoid chafing like Vaseline, Gold Bond, etc.
+- $\hfill\square$ Personal products to avoid chafing like Vaseline, Gold Bond, etc.